RobinBially/CSPMJ/ReadMe.txt

 To execute the parser you can use the produced .jar-file as follows:

+java -jar cspmj.jar -parse Examples\some-file.csp
-java -jar cspmj.jar -parse some-file.csp
+java -jar cspmj.jar -parse -show Examples\some-file.csp   (-show shows edited Tokenstream)
 _________________________________________________________________________________________

 *********